wothke/spectrezx/README.md

 * Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA */

+This is a JavaScript/WebAudio plugin of ZXTune.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

-This is a JavaScript/WebAudio version of ZXTune: It plays mostly ZX Spectrum chiptune music using tracker formats like: Chip Tracker v1.xx, Digital Music Maker, Digital Studio AY/Covox, Extreme Tracker v1.xx, ProDigiTracker v0.xx, SQ Digital Tracker, Sample Tracker.
+It plays mostly ZX Spectrum chiptune music using tracker formats like: Chip Tracker v1.xx, Digital Music Maker, Digital Studio AY/Covox, Extreme Tracker v1.xx, ProDigiTracker v0.xx, SQ Digital Tracker, Sample Tracker.
 (It also supports various packed and archived file formats.)

 This "project" is based on ZXTune version "zxtune-r3150": The project includes most of the original code including the 3rd party dependencies.
 (Some of the unused 'boost' stuff was stripped off and RAR support was also removed.)